-Vet: [Florence will] sleep a lot the next few days.
+[Florence will] sleep a lot the next few days.
 Then, when she's rebuilt enough blood for digestion, you're going to have one very hungry wolf on your hands.
+Sam:

-Sam: So what you're saying is that in two or three days, I'm going to have a highly intelligent, fast moving, starving, carnivorous alien life form on my ship.
+So what you're saying is that in two or three days, I'm going to have a highly intelligent, fast moving, starving, carnivorous alien life form on my ship.
+Vet:

-Sam: If we've got money, we've got to spend it.
+If we've got money, we've got to spend it.
+Florence:

-Sam: It's the decision I would have made.
+It's the decision I would have made.
+Helix: